pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 dependencies.
 Installation instructions and documentation can be found [here](http://mar-file-system.github.io/marfs/new_install.html).

+## Version history

+Users are strongly encouraged to use the current version (1.2.0), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.

+Previous versions are:
+* 1.1.0: the stable version using detached threads and a monitor to enforce a rough limit on the number of "active" threads at one time.
+* 1.0.0: the initial stable version using a recursive threading routine with no limits on thread creation as a trade-off to prevent deadlock.

 # Modifying mustang

 Modifying the source files for `mustang_engine.c` and the dependencies is